Top 5 PCB Design Guidelines Every PCB Designer Needs to Know

 #1 - Fine-Tuning Your Component Placement

-The component placement stage of your PCB layout process is both an art and a science, requiring a strategic consideration about the prime real estate available on your board.
+The component placement stage of your PCB layout design process is both an art and a science, requiring a strategic consideration about the prime real estate available on your board.
+Deliberate printed circuit board component placement down to each vias radically affects performance.
 While this process can be challenging, how you place your electronic components will determine how easy your board is to manufacture, as well as how well it meets your original PCB design requirements.

 Orientation.
 Be sure to orient similar components in the same direction as this will help with effective routing in PCB design.
 It also helps ensure an efficient and error-free soldering process during assembly.